akxen/dispatch-api-docs/website/docs/case-studies/rebid-analysis/rebid-analysis.md

 # Rebid Analysis
-The following sections demonstrate how the NEMDE API can be used estimate the contribution of a rebid to a change in dispatch prices.
+The following sections demonstrate how the Dispatch API can be used estimate the contribution of a rebid to a change in dispatch prices.

 ## Overview
 On 27 November 2020 at 4.15pm the dispatch price in NSW was approximately 96 $/MWh.
 Dispatch prices increased to 290 $/MWh in the following interval at 4.20pm before falling to 93 $/MWh at 4.25pm.
 Approximately 2 minutes before the interval in which the price spike occurred a unit at Bayswater power station (trader ID BW01) submitted a rebid which indicated the unit's max available capacity was 130 MW less than previously anticipated.
 The following figure plots the power output and max availability for this unit, along with NSW dispatch prices.